dekuNukem/RGBeeb/README.md

 ## The FrankenBeeb

-Of course, Beeb tinkering did not stop with commercial companies, plenty enterprising users had a go as well!
+Of course, Beeb tinkering did not stop at commercial companies, plenty enterprising users had a go as well!

-Here is a machine I picked up locally via ebay:
+Here are eBay photos of a machine I picked up locally (with authentic 70s carpet):

 ![Alt text](photos/ebay.png)